|X-Arcade Machine Setup Guide, Manual and Support

 - If the game is being cut off at the top or bottom of the screen, simply use the monitor controls to adjust the screen size.
 The PCB for adjusting the monitor controls can be found in the keyboard/mouse drawer and it works like adjusting any PC monitor.

-- Fan: The fan is meant for industrial use and can be loud, but it is not necessary for your home arcade.
-If you want to disable it, first make sure the cabinet is unplugged, then remove the clear plastic shroud and disconnect one of the connectors from the fan itself.
+- Fan: The fan is meant for industrial use, can be loud, and is not necessary for your home arcade.
+So it is unplugged on arrival on purpose.
+If you want to enable/disable it, first make sure the cabinet is unplugged, then remove the clear plastic shroud and disconnect one of the connectors from the fan itself.
 Be sure to put the shroud back on before plugging it back in.
-Machines shipped after Aug, 2014 have the fan pre-disconnected.

 Video Game Jockey VGA box basic usage: The Mode button switches the video and sound between the console and the PC.
 When the light is on it is in console mode, off is PC mode.
 The S/C button changes between s-video and composite video, this should be set to s-video (button popped out)